Projections of self-affine fractals: The setting and the main results

 \emph{Contextual remarks.} 1.
 In the case where $Q$ is the identity, Theorem \ref{th:pressure-detail} recovers a range of results from works such as \cite{BoMo18,Fa88,FeKa11,Ka04,KaMo18,Mo18a,Mo21,Pi20} dealing with the existence of the limit, continuity in $s$, the properties of $\varphi^s$-equilibrium states and strict monotonicity.
-In the situation where $Q$ is non-invertible our potentials in general fail to be subadditive, introducting complications (and consequences) not encountered in any of those works: even the existence of the various limits in Theorem \ref{th:pressure-detail}\eqref{it:exist-subadditive}--\eqref{it:thermodynamic}, which in the $Q=\id$ case follows straightforwardly from Fekete's lemma and the subadditive ergodic theorem, requires further non-trivial analysis of potentials in our case.\\ [3pt] 2.
-A second new difficulty as compared to the previous works arises as follows.
-The analyses of $\varphi^s$-equilibrium states in \cite{BoMo18,FeKa11,KaMo18,Mo21} rely on the fact that in that context (i.e. when $Q=\id$), the pressure $P(\A,s)$ and the ergodic properties of $\varphi^s$ can be shown to depend only on the reductivisation of $\A$ (i.e.\ on irreducible block-diagonals appearing in relevant exterior power representations).
-However, in our analysis of $P_Q(\A,s)$ and of its associated equilibrium states this reduction is unavailable since the removal of off-diagonal blocks in general alters the value of $P_Q(\A,s)$.
-This can be seen in simple examples such as $\A=(A_1,A_2)$ with
+In the situation where $Q$ is non-invertible our potentials in general fail to be subadditive, introducing complications (and consequences) not encountered in any of those works: even the existence of the various limits in Theorem \ref{th:pressure-detail}\ref{it:exist-subadditive}--\ref{it:thermodynamic}, which in the $Q=\id$ case follows straightforwardly from Fekete's lemma and the subadditive ergodic theorem, requires further non-trivial analysis of potentials in our case. \ if this set is nonempty, and $\rank Q$ otherwise.
+Additionally, given any $\mu \in \mathcal{M}_\sigma(\I^\N)$ we further define the \emph{$Q$-projected local Lyapunov dimension of $\A$ and $\mu$ at $\underline{\iii}$} to be for every $\underline{\iii} \in \I^\N$ such that the limit exists for all $s \in [0,d]$ and the set is nonempty.
+If instead the limit is well-defined and non-negative for every $s \in [0,\rank Q]$ then we define this quantity to be $\rank Q$. \end{definition} It follows directly from Theorem \ref{th:pressure-detail} that $\dimaffQ \A$ is the unique zero in $[0,\rank Q]$ of the strictly decreasing function $s \mapsto P_Q(\A,s)$ when such a zero exists, and is otherwise equal to $\rank Q$.
+Theorem \ref{th:pressure-detail} also guarantees that the Lyapunov dimension is well-defined pointwise a.e.
+The alternative characterisations

-Here for example $P_Q(\A,1)=P(\A,1)=\log 3$, but if $\A'=(A_1',A_2')$ is derived from $\A$ by setting the upper-right matrix entries to zero then $P_Q(\A',1)=\log 2$.
-As a result of this technical obstruction $(\varphi^s,Q)$-equilibrium states are not in general accessible to the classic approach of \cite{BoMo18,FeKa11,KaMo18,Mo21} via removal of off-diagonal blocks.